CrazEpic/UTD-Degree-Planner-and-Auditor/README.md

 #### Copy and Setup on AWS

+Remember to setup the security group to allow traffic from TCP Port 3000.
+Additionally, allow traffic from HTTP/HTTPS.

 ```bash
 # Copy the zip file to the EC2 instance
 scp -i ./YOUR_KEY.pem /path/to/UTD-Degree-Planner-and-Auditor.zip ec2-user@AWS_PUBLIC_IPV4_DNS:/home/ec2-user/